The Emergence of Reproducibility and Generalizability in Diffusion Models

-To study this phenomenon more quantitatively, we introduce the \textit{reproducibility (RP) score} to measure the similarity of image pair generated from two different diffusion models starting from the same noise drawn i.i.d. from the standard Gaussian distribution.
-Specifically, we define
+\paragraph{Measure of model reproducbility.} To study the reproducibility phenomenon in \Cref{fig:unconditional_sample} more quantitatively, we introduce the \textit{reproducibility (RP) score} to measure the similarity of image pair generated from two different diffusion models starting from the \emph{same noise}, which is drawn \emph{i.i.d.} from the standard Gaussian distribution:

-represents the \emph{probability} of a generated sample pair $(\bm x_1, \bm x_2)$ from two different diffusion models to have \emph{self-supervised copy detection} (SSCD) similarity $\mathcal{M}_{\text{SSCD}}$ larger than $0.6$ \citep{pizzi2022self, somepalli2023understanding} ($\mathcal{M}_{\text{SSCD}} > 0.6$ exhibits strong visual similarities).
-We sampled 10K noise to estimate the probability.
-The SSCD similarity is first introduced in \cite{pizzi2022self} to measure the replication between image pair $(\bm x_1, \bm x_2)$, which is defined as the following:
+which measures the \emph{probability} of a generated sample pair $(\bm x_1, \bm x_2)$ from two different diffusion models to have \emph{self-supervised copy detection} (SSCD) similarity $\mathcal{M}_{\text{SSCD}}$ larger than $0.6$ \cite{pizzi2022self, somepalli2023understanding}.\footnote{As demonstrated in \cite{somepalli2023understanding}, $\mathcal{M}_{\text{SSCD}} > 0.4$ already exhibits very strong visual similarities.} Higher RP score indicates stronger model reproducibility.
+In practice, we estimate \emph{RP Score} by the empirical probability using 10K noise samples.
+The SSCD similarity is first introduced in \cite{pizzi2022self} to measure the replication between image pair $(\bm x_1, \bm x_2)$, which is defined as follows: